jssc99/Tower_Defense_GP1/README.md

 Tower Defense
 ===============
-A windows, top-down 2D tower defense game written in C++ using only GLFW and ImGui.
+This is a top-down 2D tower defense game written in C++ using only GLFW and ImGui.

 ![img](./main_menu.png)
 ![img](./in_game.png)